 This module covers a range of relevant SQE 1 functioning legal knowledge in the areas of business law and practice, contract, tort and dispute resolution.
 Alongside gaining knowledge of these areas, you’ll have the opportunity to develop legal and transferable skills (including communication, research and numeracy) professional behaviours and commercial awareness.
 The module aims to deliver substantive and procedural law in a highly engaging and authentic way.
-This should support you if you’re preparing for SQE1 and enhance your employability.
+This should enhance your employability and support you if you’re preparing for SQE1.

 What you will study

-This begins by exploring what is involved in starting up a new business.
-You’ll consider and analyse the features of certain business structures with a focus on legal partnerships and the associated rules, and limited liability companies.
-You’ll look at how such companies are formed and managed.
-You’ll learn more about the role of directors and shareholders of a company and explore their respective rights, duties, interests and powers.
-You’ll then consider the legal mechanisms for resolving disagreements between these parties.
+The first six units cover the law on business practice.
+They begin by exploring what is involved in starting up a new business.
+You’ll consider and analyse the features of certain business structures.
+You’ll then focus on two particular types of business structure – legal partnerships and limited liability companies.
+You’ll look at how such business structures are formed and managed.
+You’ll learn more about the role of partners in a partnership and directors and shareholders of a company.
+You’ll also consider the legal mechanisms for resolving disagreements between these parties.

-You'll touch on contract formation and explore in depth four key aspects of contract law: frustration, mistake, discharge and remedies.
-This will be followed by brief consideration of the law on negligence before exploring other areas of tortious liability such as employers’, vicarious and product liability and nuisance (public and private) in more depth.
+In the next two units, you'll focus on the law of obligations: contract law and tort law.
+You'll touch on contract formation and explore in depth four key aspects of contract law: terms of a contract, mistake, discharge and remedies.
+This will be followed by a brief consideration of the law on negligence before exploring other areas of tortious liability, such as employers’ liability, vicarious and product liability and nuisance (public and private) in more depth.